 What is Poor Circulation?

-Circulatory system problems arise when there is limited blood flow to the legs, hands, heart and rest of the body, including the fingers, toes and feet.
-The blood vessels become blocked as a fatty substance called plaque builds up and hardens and constricts the walls of the arteries and veins.
-This interrupts the normal flow of blood through the vessels and results in poor circulation.
+Poor circulation is a circulatory system problem that arises when there is limited blood flow to the legs, hands, heart and rest of the body, including the fingers, toes and feet.
+The blood vessels become blocked as a fatty substance called plaque builds up and hardens, constricting the walls of the arteries and veins.
+This interrupts the normal flow of blood through the vessels, resulting in poor circulation.

-A variety of conditions can be brought on by poor circulation such as high blood pressure, hypertension, stroke, varicose veins, peripheral artery disease, heart disease, kidney damage, aneurysms, arteriosclerosis, Raynaud’s disease and phlebitis.
+A variety of conditions can be brought on by poor circulation.
+These may include high blood pressure, hypertension, stroke, varicose veins, peripheral artery disease, heart disease, kidney damage, aneurysms, arteriosclerosis/ailment/arteriosclerosis-hardening-arteries.html, Raynaud’s disease and phlebitis.

 Poor Blood Circulation in Children